LIKE FATHER ... LIKE SONS

 plaque and tooth decay.
 The youngest of 12 children from a small coal-mining town called Summitt Hill in Pennsylvania, he was the only one who

 had gotten a college education.
 And now he is a Dentist!

-first thought south to the seashore, but felt it was too cold and desolate in the winter.
+thought south to the seashore, but felt it was too cold and desolate in the winter.
 He settled on Salem County.
-"I was really headed to
+"I was really headed to Pennsville,"

-Pennsville," he says, "because they only had 1 dentist then and Penns Grove had 4."
-But the price of a home in Pennsville was too high for a
+he says, "because they only had 1 dentist then and Penns Grove had 4."
+But the price of a home in Pennsville was too high for a dentist who was

 "I went around to introduce myself to the other dentists in town," Doc says, "then I hung out my sign and put a notice in the paper and waited for